javedhussain1729/javedhussain1729/README.md

 - 👋 Hi, I’m @javedhussain
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning Machine learning and deep learning
-- 💞️ I’m looking to collaborate on traditional CV
+- 💞️ I’m looking to collaborate on Deep learning using python
-- 📫 How to reach me -
+- 📫 How to reach me - javedhussain1729@gmail.com

 <!---
 javedhussain1729/javedhussain1729 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.